pojok-webdev/pattimura/README.md

-# patiunus
+# pattimura
-a php/CI content management system pattimura 1.0, a PHP Content Management System
+a PHP Content Management System by Webdev 2015